yalogin | 6 comments | 5 months ago

 To not have that situation, you would need to be convincing that the impact are only restricted to the people that are laid off, but that isn't happening because they weren't laid off with an convincing cause.
 So now everyone is cowering because this suddenly looks like something that could happen to them.

-Animats | 0 comments | 3 hours ago
+Animats | 0 comments | 5 months ago

 A US startup is preparing to mine titanium in Tennessee.
 Three US startups in different states want to start up rare earth mines.
 They all need some assurance of not being drastically undercut on price, or some way to hedge that.